 Outgoing Exchange Students

 PMU students are highly encouraged to participate in mobility activities, whether for studies, research internship or practical internship.
-Students are advised to discuss their interests with their respective study organization units at least a year prior to their planned mobility period.
-Download the PMU Outgoing Student Checklist here for an overview of the application process, and register your interest in the Excel list in MS Teams.
+You are advised to discuss your interests with your respective study organization units at least a year prior to your planned mobility period.
+Once you have organized your mobility and have the approval of your study program and guest institution, you can register your interest in Erasmus+ funding in the Excel list in MS Teams.
 Please note that registration does not automatically constitute an approval of your application.

 There are basically two paths to mobility supported by the International Office:

 Erasmus+ mobility program for internship

 PMU students can undertake an internship in an Erasmus+ program country.
 Under the Erasmus+ program, students will receive a monthly mobility grant, provided that all the grant requirements are met.
 Find more detailed information about the mobility program in the Calls for Application below.
 You will also find the Erasmus+ Student charter here.